ggandor/leap.nvim/README.md

   repeats)
-- **the steps**: the motion should be atomic (↔ Vim motion combos), and you should be able to type the sequence in one go, without having to make semi-conscious decisions on the fly (the ever-present dilemma when using `/`/`?`: "Shall I try one more input character, or start a `<C-g>` streak?"), or having to react to events (labels appearing on the screen).
+- **the steps**: the motion should be atomic (↔ Vim motion combos), and you should be able to type the sequence in one go, without having to make semi-conscious decisions on the fly (to continue or not to continue the search pattern), and/or having to react to events, i.e., a label appearing over the target (↔ "`/` on steroids" approach - Flash, Pounce)

 All the while using **as few keystrokes as possible**, and getting distracted by **as little incidental visual noise as possible**.